phaserjs/phaser/README.md

 The proxy methods are generated one-time dynamically but only when needed.
 * Key.justDown allows you to test if a Key has just been pressed down or not.
 You can only call justDown once per key press.
 It will only return `true` once, until the Key is released and pressed down again.
 This allows you to use it in situations where you want to check if this key is down without using a Signal, such as in a core game loop (thanks @pjbaron #1321)
 * Key.justUp allows you to test if a Key has just been released or not.
 You can only call justUp once per key press.
 It will only return `true` once, until the Key is pressed down and released again.
 This allows you to use it in situations where you want to check if this key is up without using a Signal, such as in a core game loop (thanks @pjbaron #1321)
-* Device.whenReady is a new signal that you can use to tell when the device is initialised.
+* Device.whenReady is a new signal that you can use to tell when the device is initialized.
 * Device.onInitialized is dispatched after device initialization occurs but before any of the ready callbacks have been invoked.
 Local "patching" for a particular device can/should be done in this event.
 * TweenManager.removeFrom method allows you to remove a tween from a game object such as a Sprite (thanks @lewster32 #1279)
 * Tweens have been completely rewritten.
 They're now much more flexible and  efficient than before: